 CRWD offers a variety of grant programs for its residents:

-Stewardship Grants help businesses, schools, community organizations and homeowners build projects that prevent stormwater pollution.
+- Clean Water Project Grants help residents, non-profits, schools, businesses, and public agencies build projects that prevent stormwater pollution.

-Special Grants fund construction or design costs for projects that improve water quality and have high visibility or educational value.
+- Planning Grants fund feasibility or design costs for projects that improve water quality and have high visibility or educational value.

 To apply for a CRWD grant, the first step is to learn the specific application requirements for each grant.
 Then, grant applicants will work with CRWD and its partners to determine the projects they want to pursue.
 Once the application is submitted and approved by CRWD, provide reimbursement to the grant recipients.

-To check the status of a submitted grant application, please click on the link below or contact CRWD with any questions.
+To check the status of a submitted grant application please contact CRWD online or call (651) 644-8888.